Drippy815/KJV-Bible-and-Songbook/README.md

 ### Internet access

-The Android application requests the `INTERNET` permission so that optional data packs can be downloaded when requested by the user.
+The Android application requests the `INTERNET` permission so that optional data packs and Bible study resources can be downloaded when requested by the user.

 Internet access is used for user-initiated functions such as:

 - Downloading red-letter data
 - Downloading Bible study data
+- Downloading dictionaries and commentaries
-- Downloading dictionary data
+- Downloading additional supported Bible translations
-- Re-downloading or updating those resources
+- Re-downloading or updating supported resources

 The Bible reader's WebView does not act as a general-purpose web browser.